 Image courtest of Kosala Bandara

 Back on the Eiger side of the valley, this is another short day walk that takes you all the way from the Lauterbrunnen valley to the Eiger.
 It can actually be walked in either direction, however, you get far better views this way, as you are looking on the Eiger, Monch, and Jungfrau almost all the way!

 It is also a pleasant walk in the sense that there is not so much up and down, because it involves a cable car.
-It is also easy to combine with many of the walks above, because it ends in Kleine Scheidegg (the Eiger Trail starts just above).
+It is also easy to combine with many of the walks above because it ends in Kleine Scheidegg (the Eiger Trail starts just above).
 Those of you who are fit can also make this far longer by adding more on either end.
 A descent to Grindelwald, or an ascent from Lauterbrunnen.